saferpay/sndbx/texts/applepay.md

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/applepayBO3.png "ApplePay inside the Saferpay Backoffice")
 6. And you are done!
 ApplePay is now available for you on your Saferpay Terminal.
 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/applepayBO4.png "ApplePay inside the Saferpay Backoffice")
-7. ApplePay is only available with **SpecVersion 1.15**, or higher.

 ## <a name="apple-redirect"></a> Direct redirect